EENI Global Business School

 1. To analyze the Zimbabwean Economy and Global Trade

-2. To know the business opportunities in Zimbabwe
+2. To know the trade opportunities in Zimbabwe

 3. To explore the Zimbabwean trade relations with the country of the student